Rares75/mySSH/README.md

 ## Features

-- **🔐 AES-128 Encryption**: All communication between client and server is encrypted using CBC mode
+- **AES-128 Encryption**: All communication between client and server is encrypted using CBC mode
 - **Remote Command Execution**: Execute shell commands on the server from the client
 - **Directory Navigation**: Special handling for `cd` command to change server's working directory
 - **Persistent Connection**: Single connection handles multiple commands
-- **Single Client Mode**: Server accepts one client at a time, rejecting others until disconnection
+- **Concurrent Multi-Client Mode**: Server supports up to **3 simultaneous clients** using fork-based concurrency
 - **Real-time Output**: Command output is sent back to the client immediately
 - **Error Handling**: Comprehensive error checking for network and command execution failures
+- **Automatic Cleanup**: SIGCHLD handler automatically cleans up zombie processes

 ## Architecture

 ### Server (`server.cpp`)

 - Listens on port **8080**
-- Accepts one client connection at a time (blocks additional clients)
+- Supports up to **3 concurrent clients** (`MAX_CLIENTS = 3`)
+- Uses **fork()** to handle each client in a separate child process
 - **Decrypts** incoming commands using AES-128 CBC
 - Executes commands received from the client using `popen()`
 - Special handling for `cd` command using `chdir()`
 - **Encrypts** command output before sending back to client
-- Waits for next client after current client disconnects
+- SIGCHLD handler cleans up zombie processes and tracks active client count
+- Rejects new connections when maximum clients reached

 ### Client (`client.cpp`)